dkause/PokeView-App/README.md

 # PokeView-App

+## Features

-A Pokédex application that displays a list and details of Pokémon by loading data from an external API.
+A Pokédex application that displays a list of Pokémons.
+The user can view details of the Pokémon in Modal.
+The data for the Pokémons is provided from an external API.

 ## Context

-This is app is an exercise to learn Front End Development using HTML, CSS and Javascript.
+This app is the first exercise to learn Front End Development using HTML, CSS, Javascript.
+And get external data from an API.

 ## Things used